Growth Metrics

 Cisco Systems (CSCO) Non-Current Debt (2016 - 2026)

-Cisco Systems (CSCO) has disclosed Non-Current Debt for 18 consecutive years, with $21.4 billion as the latest value for Q1 2026.
+Cisco Systems' Non-Current Debt history spans 18 years, with the latest figure at $21.4 billion for Q1 2026.

 • Non-Current Debt hit $21.4 billion in Q1 2026 for Cisco Systems, roughly flat from $21.4 billion in the prior quarter.